CIS565-Fall-2017/Project3-CUDA-Path-Tracer/README.md

 # Overview

 In this project, I was able to implement a basic Path Tracer in CUDA.
+Path Tracing is a method of rendering images by determining how the light interacts with the material of each object in the scene.

 100,000 samples, 8 bounces (~1h30m)
 ![](img/materials100000samp.png)